Loading

 • To recall how to classify business interruption insurance proceeds on the financial statements

-• To identify a method that can be used to measure variable consideration revenue
+• To identify methods that can be used to measure variable consideration revenue

 • To recognize an example of a construction-type contract